MisterChangRay/magic-byte/README.en.md

 2. `@MagicField()` used on field
 - size: declare the bytes length, if used on array/list, that means size of list or array
 - order: the field Serialized order,  the smaller it's will be first serialize
-- dynamicSizeOf: another field order number, only used on array/list, the data size will get by other field
+- dynamicSizeOf: take array or string size from another field, only used on array/list, the data size will get by other field
 3. `@MagicConverter()` used on field, if you want custom serialize some object
 - converter, the converter must implements `MConverter`
 - attachParams, the data will use by call converter methods